-Named after long-time 49er track & field coach, Jack Rose, Jack Rose Track is an 850-seat facility that features 400-meter all-weather track and runways and grass turf throughout the infield.
+Named after long-time 49er track & field coach, Jack Rose, the Jack Rose Track Stadium features 400-meter all-weather track and runways and grass turf throughout the infield.

 The track is in the midst of a multi-million dollar renovation, scheduled to be finished in the Spring of 2015.
 The completed project will showcase a facility that is among the very best in the United States.
 The centerpiece will be the track and its design features.
 When all phases are completed, the stadium will boast seating for 5,000 spectators and allow for additional team and student seating.
 With this, and other important elements accomplished, this redesign will complete the vision of a national-class facility that can play host to major invitational meets as well as NCAA and U.S. Track & Field championships.

 Located adjacent to the Barrett Center and under the shadow of the Walter Pyramid, Jack Rose Stadium is positioned to enjoy ideal wind conditions for all sprinting, jumping and throwing events, and can host a full meet within its confines.

 The stadium track will offer Long Beach State student-athletes a world-class home to train and compete on.
 The state-of-the-art competition areas will feature a 9-lane track that is NCAA, USATF and IAAF certified.
 The desirable European oval design offers wide radius turns with 48" lanes.
 The shorter straightaway feature of the track creates a longer, smoother curve than the typical 100 meter-by-100 meter configuration.
 This longer, smoother curve will give this facility the reputation as on the fastest tracks in the United States, if not the world.
 The facility will become one of the only IAAF Class certified track and field complexes in the U.S.